Damaged Intellectuals'

 Be willing to fake it.

-We ask that you acknowledge several requests, for the good of the meeting:
+We ask that you acknowledge several requests, for the good of the meetings:

 Please risk something.
 Good conversation has an emotional valence.